mitchbeare/CodingGame-Solutions/README.md

 # CodingGame-Solutions
-A repository that holds solutions to codinggame puzzles
+A repository that holds my solutions to CodingGame puzzles